publysher/zoowizard-rdf/README.md

 	python bootstrap.py && ./bin/buildout

-Then, run the following scripts:
+Then, use the following Makefile targets:

-	./bin/py -m zoochat2py		# use webscraping to create a cached list of dicts ./bin/py -m zoochat2rdf		# convert the cached list to an initial RDF graph ./bin/py -m publish		# create RDF files for all the concepts
+    make all        # create a fully published dataset archive make dataclean  # remove all generated files